bd-j/prospector/doc/dataformat.rst

 The ``obs`` Dictionary & Data Units
 -----------------------------------

-|Codename| expects the data in the form of a dictionary returned by py:meth:`build_obs`.
+|Codename| expects the data in the form of a dictionary returned by :py:meth:`build_obs`.
 This dictionary should have (at least) the following keys and values:

 ``"wavelength"``